TedSongjh/CSE599-fianl-project/README.md

 |               |              |               |              |               |              |
 |     total     | 8907         |               |              |               |              |

-**Train nuImages use Mask R-CNN**
+**4.Train nuImages use Mask R-CNN**

 ```
 ./detectron2/tools/train_net.py   --config-file ../configs/NuImages-RCNN-FPN.yaml   --num-gpus 1 SOLVER.IMS_PER_BATCH 2 SOLVER.BASE_LR 0.0025
 ```

-To train the dataset on Detectron2 I modify the base mask-RCNN architeture, which use ResNet FPN backbone.
+To train the dataset on Detectron2 I modify the base mask-RCNN architeture config, which use ResNet FPN backbone.

 The detail of this archetecuture can be found in [NuImages-RCNN-FPN.yaml](https://github.com/TedSongjh/CSE599-fianl-project/blob/main/configs/NuImages-RCNN-FPN.yaml)
 ```